The Manor House has now reopened! Come and explore the new storytelling of 1,000 years of history.

 discover the heritage of the Cotswolds

-As well as a Scheduled Ancient Monument, Cogges today is a vibrant visitor attraction and farm, hosting hundreds of events, festivals and workshops all set against the stunning backdrop of our 13th century Manor House and Grade II listed 18th century farm buildings.
+As well as a Scheduled Ancient Monument, Cogges today is an award-winning visitor attraction and farm, hosting hundreds of events, festivals and workshops all set against the stunning backdrop of our 13th century Manor House and Grade II listed 18th century farm buildings.
 Explore a unique and fascinating glimpse of the past, alive today!

 Watch our film for a taste of Cogges, with thanks to Oxfordshire Cotswolds.